Contrast-Security-OSS/docs/content/user/teamserver/guide/integrations/integrations.md

 ## Slack Integration

-TeamServer now supports Slack integration!
+TeamServer supports Slack integration!
 With this new connection you can receive notifications from TeamServer to your configured Slack instance in a similar format to in-app notifications.

 ## Setup

 To add, go to your teams 'Build' settings in Slack:

-1. Add a new 'Incoming Webhooks' custom integration.
+* Add a new 'Incoming Webhooks' custom integration.
-2. Choose an appropriate channel to send messages to.
+* Choose an appropriate channel to send messages to.
-3. Copy the 'Webhook URL'.
+* Copy the 'Webhook URL'.

 To add in TeamServer:

-1. Go to the new 'Integrations' tab in Organization Settings.
+* Go to the new 'Integrations' tab in Organization Settings.
-2. Click 'Connect' in the Slack row.
+* Click 'Connect' in the Slack row.
-3. Name the integration and paste the URL.
+* Name the integration and paste the URL.
-4. Select the appropriate application(s) to filter on.
+* Select the appropriate application(s) to filter on.
-5. Click save.
+* Click save.

-You are now connected!
+You are connected!

 ## HipChat Integration

-TeamServer now supports HipChat integration!
+TeamServer supports HipChat integration!
 With this new connection you can receive notifications from TeamServer to your configured HipChat in a similar format to in-app notifications.

 ## Setup

 In the HipChat website, login as a user with at least 'Send Notification' scope.
 Typically this is an admin user.

-1. Edit your profile and click 'API access'.
+* Edit your profile and click 'API access'.
-2. Create a new token and add at least the 'Send Notification' scope.
+* Create a new token and add at least the 'Send Notification' scope.
-3. Copy the token created.
+* Copy the token created.

 To add in TeamServer:

-1. Go to the new 'Integrations' tab in Organization Settings.
+* Go to the new 'Integrations' tab in Organization Settings.
-2. Click 'Connect' in the HipChat row.
+* Click 'Connect' in the HipChat row.
-3. Name the integration, paste the token into the token input, and select the appropriate room from the dropdown.
+* Name the integration, paste the token into the token input, and select the appropriate room from the dropdown.
-4. Select the appropriate application(s) to filter on.
+* Select the appropriate application(s) to filter on.
-5. Click save.
+* Click save.

-You are now connected!
+You are connected!

 ## Generic Webhook Integration

-TeamServer now supports a generic webook integration!
+TeamServer supports a generic webook integration!
 Generic webhooks allow you to receive basic notification on any URL that receives POST messages.
 We currently support a basic format with fields 'title' and 'message'.

 ## Example: